TheMrAI/TheMrAI.github.io/content/programming/voxon/part_1/index.md

 The API with a good engine is definitely extremely performant.
 The above mentioned two examples run much better on Vulkan than they did on DirectX.

-Nevertheless, as start I won't be starting out with Vulkan.
-Too complex for a complete beginner, and we will see there are demons aplenty to tackle.
+Nevertheless, as a start I won't be starting out with Vulkan.
+Too complex for a complete beginner, and we will see there are daemons aplenty to tackle.
 Likely in the future, when other issues have been ironed out, support for Vulkan will be added as well.

 ### [WebGPU](https://webgpu.org/)